Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Introduction

-In a nutshell, our \textbf{contributions} are three-fold: (\textbf{i}) We bring a paradigm shift in \ncd by proposing to use large-scale pre-trained models as a new starting point, which can substitute the large annotated datasets; and (\textbf{ii}) We propose a realistic setting called \newsettingtitle (\newsetting) that reflects real world learning scenarios; and (\textbf{iii}) We for the first time highlight the paramount importance of having strong baselines in \ncd, by showcasing that simple baselines if properly trained can outperform many state-of-the-art \ncd methods.
-To that end, we introduce two simple baselines (\ours and \ourspp) that are surprisingly strong yet simple.
+In a nutshell, our \textbf{contributions} are three-fold: (\textbf{i}) We bring a paradigm shift in \ncd by proposing to use self-supervised pre-trained models as a new starting point, which can substitute the large annotated datasets. (\textbf{ii}) We, for the first time, highlight the paramount importance of having strong baselines in \cincd, by showcasing that simple baselines if properly implemented can outperform many state-of-the-art methods.
+To that end, we introduce two baselines (\ours and \ourspp) that are simple yet strong. (\textbf{iii}) We run extensive experiments on multiple benchmarks and for longer incremental settings.

-We run thorough experimental evaluation on five visual datasets under numerous incremental scenarios.
-To foster future research, we plan to release a modular PyTorch repository for the \newsetting task, allowing for easy replication and adoption of not only our baselines, but also typical \ncd and \incd methods.
+To foster future research, we release a modular and easily expandable \href{https://github.com/OatmealLiu/MSc-iNCD}{PyTorch repository} for the \cincd task, that will allow practioners to replicate the results of this work, as well as build on top of our strong baselines.